CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9 - Solar Eclipses.md

 ```math
 \Delta^2 = (x - \xi)^2 + (y - \eta)^2 \tag{9.7}
 ```
-This can also be expressed as:
+Which can also be expressed as:
 ```math
 \displaylines{
 \begin{align}